 It is commonly thought assets in divorce settlements are split 50/50 and we all have that friend or family member who is a pseudo family law expert swearing this is correct right?
-Well, this is not true so tell your pseudo Family Law Lawyer that Maspero Legal say they are wrong.
+Well, this is not true so tell your pseudo family law lawyer that Maspero Legal say they are wrong.

 Whilst it would make family law less complicated if assets were divided at 50/50, automatic entitlement is sadly a myth.
-The truth is no two cases area ever the same in terms of splitting assets and there is a high level of skill and knowledge required when acting in these types of matters.
+The truth is no two cases are ever the same in terms of splitting assets and there is a high level of skill and knowledge required when acting in these types of matters.

 The ultimate decision and power rests with the Family Court and some of the steps and factors Judges take into consideration when determining how to split assets include:

 Identifying each party’s net assets

 From lottery winnings and superannuation to bank accounts and investment property, identifying the net assets of each party can be a complicated process with lots of paperwork.